-Recent years show a statistically significant peak in environmental murders, especially around 2012.
+Environmental murders have accelerated in the second decade of the 21st century.
 The question, of course, is why are we seeing this trend?
-Is it an artifact of an expanding global culture, with greater communications links between developed and developing worlds, enabling us to be more aware of crime?
-Or, on the other hand, are these deaths a consequence of a new global rush for the last remaining timber and mining resources, and a new ruthlessness on the part of oil, timber and mining companies?
+Could it be an artifact of an expanding global culture, with greater communications links between developed and developing worlds, enabling us to be more aware of these uncommon crimes?
+Or, on the other hand, are the apparently increasing murders connected to a global rush for the last remaining timber and mining resources, and a new ruthlessness on the part of oil, timber and mining companies?
 It could be both.
 Global Witness and other organizations are calling for an international investigation.

 Most of the killings involve indigenous people who are relatively isolated and whose opposition to mining, logging and hydroelectric projects is rooted in protection of their own land.
 “They follow me.
 They threaten to kill me, to kidnap me, they threaten my family.
 That is what we face,” Berta Caceres, 2015 winner of the Goldman Environmental Prize, told journalist Imelda V. Abano.
 Before the year was out, Caceres and another Honduran colleague, Nelson Garcia, had also been assassinated.

 Names remembered in sorrow and honor

 - Mia Manuelita Cumba Masacariñas-Green, Feb.
 17, environmental attorney on Philippine island of Bohol.
 Shot in her car by motorcycle assassins while with her children..